expstudio/Laravel-4-Builerplate-Startup/readme.md

 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)

-The Froala Editor is not an open sourced software but free to use under [CC NC-ND License](http://creativecommons.org/licenses/by-nc-nd/4.0/).
-For more information about the editor you can go to [http://editor.froala.com](http://editor.froala.com/).
+The Froala Editor is not an open sourced software but free to use under [CC NC-ND License](http://creativecommons.org/licenses/by-nc-nd/4.0/) for non-commercial websites.
+For more information about using the editor on commercial websites please read more about licensing on [http://editor.froala.com](http://editor.froala.com/).